sentry-kubernetes/charts/README.md

     tls: true
 ```

-## Clickhouse warning
+## ClickHouse warning

-Snuba only supports a UTC timezone for Clickhouse.
+Snuba only supports a UTC timezone for ClickHouse.
 Please keep the initial value!

 ## Upgrading from 3.1.0 version of this Chart to 4.0.0

-Following Helm Chart best practices the new version introduces some breaking changes, all configuration for external
+Following Helm Chart best practices, the new version introduces some breaking changes.
+All configuration for external
 resources moved to separate config branches: `externalClickhouse`, `externalKafka`, `externalRedis`, `externalPostgresql`.

 Here is a mapping table of old values and new values: